Need my brief bio and links when booking Brian on a podcast or speaking engagement?

 I also host my own podcast, the Productize Podcast, where I interview fellow business owners who I find interesting and who I want to learn from.

 Every winter since 2014, I co-organize the original Big Snow Tiny Conf with my friend Brad Touesnard.
 It’s part ski/snowboarding trip, part business mastermind in Vermont.
 It has since been expanded by our friends who host similar trips in Colorado and Europe.
+Here’s my guide to running a Tiny Conference.

 Back in 2011 I started a little side project called Restaurant Engine, a hosted website design service for the hospitality industry.
 I bootstrapped and grew it until 2015 when I sold this business for a low six-figure exit.